Difference between Bailable offence and Non-Bailable Offences

 Power to Grand Bail

-In Bailable offence, bail can be claimed as a right under section 436 of CrPC.
+In a Bailable offence, bail can be claimed as a right under section 436 of CrPC.

-Whereas, bail can’t claim as a right and court or the police officer has a discretion to grant bail after considering facts and circumstance as par each case.
+Whereas, bail can’t claim as a right and the court or the police officer has the discretion to grant bail after considering facts and circumstances as par each case.
 Provision for Non-Bailable offence is given u/s 437 of CrPC.

 Example